Report Lost or Stolen MasterCards — Phone: 1-800-LOST111 or 1-800-561-7849.

 Tips to Avoid Card Skimming

-When using your Member Card or Global Payment MasterCard:
+When using your MEMBER CARD debit card or Global Payment MasterCard:

 - Use your chip card insert (if you have one) to avoid unnecessarily swiping the card.